Robust Local Polynomial Regression with Similarity Kernels: Properties

-The most important instance of such a symmetric distribution is the normal distribution.
-However, the property holds for any symmetric conditional density (e.g., Laplace, Student's t).
-If we assume that for each fixed $x$, the conditional density $f(Y|X=x)$ is symmetric around $m(x)$, then $[f(Y|X)]^2$ is also symmetric around $m(x)$.
-The expectation with respect to this squared density remains $m(x)$, and therefore $\mu'(x) = m(x)$.
-Minimizing the expected loss of the proposed method becomes equivalent to minimizing the expected loss of standard LPR.
-This demonstrates that under the ideal condition of conditional symmetry, the proposed estimator is asymptotically unbiased.
+A simple sufficient condition is conditional symmetry around $m(x)$.
+This includes the normal distribution, but also any symmetric conditional density (e.g., Laplace, Student's t).
+If for each fixed $x$, the conditional density $f_{Y\mid X}(v\mid x)$ is symmetric around $m(x)$, then $[f_{Y\mid X}(v\mid x)]^2$ is also symmetric around $m(x)$, so the squared-density expectation remains $m(x)$ and therefore $\mu'(x)=m(x)$.
+Under conditional symmetry and standard localization conditions, the pointwise asymptotic target of the proposed population objective therefore coincides with the conditional mean \(m(x)\).
+However, the finite-bandwidth objective is not identical to the standard LPR objective: when \(w(u,v)=f_{Y\mid X}(v\mid u)\), integrating over \(v\) introduces the effective factor \(C(u)\), so neighboring covariate values are weighted by \(f_X(u)C(u)\), rather than by \(f_X(u)\) alone.
+Thus, even under conditional symmetry, the two objectives should be understood as having the same local pointwise target in the limit \(h_1\to0\), not as being equivalent at finite bandwidth.
+For example, under Gaussian conditional errors with variance \(\sigma^2(u)\), \(C(u)\) is proportional to \(1/\sigma(u)\), so heteroscedasticity changes the effective local weighting.

-Conversely, when the conditional distribution $f(Y \mid X)$ is asymmetric, the mean under the squared density $\mu'(X)$ will differ from the true mean $m(X)$, introducing an asymptotic bias of $\text{Bias}(x) = \mu'(x) - m(x)$.
+When this squared-density unbiasedness condition fails, the mean under the squared density $\mu'(X)$ differs from the true mean $m(X)$, introducing an asymptotic bias of $\text{Bias}(x) = \mu'(x) - m(x)$.
 An example quantifying this bias for the asymmetric exponential distribution is provided in \ref{appendix:asym_bias_example}.